 Storing pupil data

-Pupil data is stored in a range of different places, including pupil files and in our schools IT systems
+Pupil data is stored in a range of different places, including pupil files and in our schools IT systems.

 We hold pupil data until the pupil leaves and goes to another primary school or secondary school, at which point the record is transferred to the new school.
-This is in line with the Education (Pupil Informatio) (England) Regulations 2005 SI 2005 No.1437.
+This is in line with the Education (Pupil Information) (England) Regulations 2005 SI 2005 No.1437.

 If a pupil transfers to an independent school, becomes electively home educated or leaves the country, the record is retained for the statutory retention period.